 Joint treatment for HIV and TB

-If you’re diagnosed as both HIV positive and a TB patient, you’ll immediately begin a ‘co-infection programme’.
-Treatment adherence is of utmost importance in such a situation because both infections need to be treated simultaneously.
-Medications cause chemical reactions which need to be closely monitored and carefully managed.
+If you’re diagnosed as both HIV-positive and a TB patient, you’ll immediately begin a ‘co-infection programme’.
+Treatment adherence is of utmost importance in such a situation, because both HIV and TB infections need to be treated simultaneously.
+Medications cause chemical reactions that must be closely monitored and carefully managed.

 Taking the right medication in the correct order at the correct times is critical for successfully completing a co-infection programme.
 TB can very quickly become resistant to drugs if given the smallest opportunity (e.g. taking your medication two hours late).
 Neglecting your treatment regimen can have devastating effects in a situation where HIV is also present in the body.
 When someone talks about treatment adherence, it means that you must stick to the exact guidelines around when and how to take your medication.
 This is extremely important and should become an essential part of your daily routine.

 At AllLife, we help you stick to your treatment and checkup plans, by sending you regular reminders about your medication and when to attend your next medical appointment.

 Failing to stick to a treatment plan often results in something called Extensively Drug Resistant Tuberculosis (XDR-TB).
-Regular medication no longer works; bacteria mutate and develop their own immune system to antibiotics.
-For TB to be passed along or contracted after this evolution has occurred can be deadly.
+Regular medication no longer works; bacteria mutate and develop their own immunity to antibiotics.
+For TB to be passed along or contracted after this evolution has occurred, can be deadly.
 It’s so severe that a second layer needs to be added onto the treatment plan to give you a fighting chance to overcome it.
-It takes a much longer to diagnose and confirm the bacterial resistance, also known as XDR-TB.
+It takes much longer to diagnose and confirm the bacterial resistance, also known as XDR-TB.

 A regular TB treatment plan can take approximately six months to complete, but an XDR-TB plan needs 18 months or longer.
 The resistance build-up of the bacteria can vary, thus impacting your treatment plan.